-On the 101st anniversary of the landing at Gallipoli this Anzac Day, riders should take note the significant role played by motorcycles and their riders on that occasion and in many other conflicts since.
+On the 102nd anniversary of the landing at Gallipoli this Anzac Day, riders should take note the significant role played by military motorcycles and their riders in many wartime.

 As the above image shows, motorcycles were present on the famed beaches of Gallipoli.
 This Admiralty official photo shows members of the Royal Engineers (Signal Service).